 - We firmly confront antisocial forces and parties that threaten the order and safety of civil society.

 Protection Policies for General & Specific Personal Information

-AWA PAPER mfg.
-Co., Ltd. (hereafter, the Company) regards the appropriate treatments of General & Specific Personal Information in corporate activities as part of its social responsibilities.
+Awa Paper & Technological Company, Inc. (hereafter, the Company) regards the appropriate treatments of General & Specific Personal Information in corporate activities as part of its social responsibilities.
 The Company shall comply with related laws and regulations and shall strive for the protection of such information following the internal policies stipulated below.

-※The term "General Personal Information" used in this statement shall mean information about a living individual which can identify the specific individual as stipulated in “Act on the Protection of Personal Information.”
+The term "General Personal Information" used in this statement shall mean information about a living individual which can identify the specific individual as stipulated in “Act on the Protection of Personal Information.”

-※The term “Specific Personal Information” used in this statement shall mean personal information which includes a personal number as stipulated in “ Act on the Use of Numbers to Identify a Specific Individual in the Administrative Procedure.”
+The term “Specific Personal Information” used in this statement shall mean personal information which includes a personal number as stipulated in “ Act on the Use of Numbers to Identify a Specific Individual in the Administrative Procedure.”